solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Whiteboard design session/WDS trainer guide - Predictive Maintenance for Remote Field Devices.md

 ### Customer needs

-1. They need web based access to metadata management
-2. They need configurable dashboards
-3. They need collection and export of real-time telemetry
-4. They need security
+1. We are interested in comparing SaaS and PaaS-based offerings on Azure.
+Based on our needs, will a SaaS solution meet our needs for a rapid PoC?
+2. Need web-based access to metadata management of the rod pump devices for simplified management by our users.
+3. When we expand beyond the PoC, we need to be able to add devices in bulk for our customers.
+4. We would like to have configurable standard dashboards for all users and personalized dashboards.
+5. Need collection and export of real-time telemetry, at scale.
+There should be an intuitive interface for analyzing collected data as it arrives, or within timelines to include historical information.
+6. Require strong device security with encryption at transit and at rest, as well as ample cloud-based security and user management.
+7. We want to configure alerts when sensor data reaches certain thresholds so engineers can take action and send remote commands to pump controllers to prevent damage due to mechanical failure.
+Alert options should be flexible for choosing a destination and executing automated tasks.

 ### Customer objections

-1. Is there an out of the box solution they can use to jumpstart the creation of the solution?
+1. Is there an out of the box solution we can use to jump-start the creation of the solution?
-2. Can this solution enable their data scientists to leverage their expertise to build custom models against timeseries telemetry, and to plug their models into the near-real time streams collected by the solution?
-3. How would data engineers get at rod pump streaming telemetry?
-4. How can data engineers collect historical streaming telemetry for use in modeling by the data scientists?
-5. What service would the data scientists use for training their model that could support the potentially large scale?
-6. How could data scientists plug their model into a real-time predictive analytics pipeline to detect potential failures?
+2. We are worried about being constrained by a "black box" if we go with a SaaS solution.
+Do we have access to all of our collected telemetry we can use for external workloads?
-7. How would alerts be generated and delivered when the model predicts a failure?
+3. How would alerts be generated and delivered when the automated monitoring predicts a failure?
+What integration options do we have?
-8. How can the operators view the current status of the rod pumps in a single dashboard?
+4. How can the operators view the current status of the rod pumps in a single dashboard?

 ### Infographic for common scenarios